 14. Indulgent hot tubs

 Gardens are a place to relax, and after a year like 2021, we all deserve it!
 Just being outdoors does wonders for our wellbeing, but why not go the extra mile this year?
 And by that, we mean to indulge in one of the best hot tubs, of course.

 They come in all sizes and styles, but if space is limited, there are plenty of inflatable options available, too.
 Surround with leafy ferns and foliage for an extra spa-like experience, turn on the bubbles, jump in and unwind.
 Ahhh.

 Rattan is being celebrated this year, in keeping with the relaxed, ‘holiday feel’ trend for outdoor spaces.
-'The rattan trend isn't going anywhere,' says Wil Law, Partner and Home Design Stylist from John Lewis.
+'The rattan trend isn't going anywhere,' say John Lewis (opens in new tab).
 It's a great way to add interest, tactility, and timeless texture to your space.
 Rattan's versatility makes it complementary to both bohemian or classic themes, too.

 Keep an eye out for ‘rattan-effect’ furniture, made from more weather-resistant materials, if durability is on your agenda.

 16. Stunning succulents